Ovarian cysts | Glengarry Private Hospital, Perth

-1. Most cysts are not cancerous, but full assessment is needed.
+1. Most cysts are not cancer, but full assessment is needed.

-2. Day case laparoscopy (keyhole surgery) is suitable for many cysts.
+2. Day case laparoscopy (or keyhole surgery) is suitable for many cysts.

 3. Generally, a week or so is needed for recovery.

-5. Simple small cysts often resolve without treatment.
+5. Simple ovarian cysts often resolve without treatment.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should do your own research.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
 For instance, your GP’s opinion will be very helpful, if you have not already fully discussed surgery with him or her.